nathancarter/group-explorer/help-src/rf-um-subsetlistbox.md

 ### Compute &gt; closure of \(X\), \(\langle X \rangle\)

-This submenu item appears when you right-click on the subset \(X\), but only if the subset on which you right-clicked is not a subgroup.
+This submenu item appears when you select the subset \(X\), but only if the subset you selected is not a subgroup.
 It adds the [closure](rf-groupterms.md#closure-of-a-subset) of the given subset to the list of user-defined subsets.